mebobby2/MachineLearningBook/README.md

 ## Upto

-Upto page 255
+Upto page 261

-Non-Negative Matrix Factorization
+Now you need a way to gradually update the matrices to reduce the cost function